joachimprinzbach/BiZEPS/doc/Setup_Part2.md

   - `docker-machine start default`
   - `default` ist the current docker machines instance name
   - The machine name can be printed with the command `docker-machine active`

+On the AWS cloud, the docker startup behavior can be configured with the file `/etc/sysconfig/docker`.

 ### Docker Plug In
 - https://wiki.jenkins-ci.org/display/JENKINS/Docker+Plugin